paul-abhirup/Pi-server/README.md

 # Pi-server

-This is the backend code in order to create a http server inorder to send data to the frontend Frontend fetched the data using http request facilating realtime communication with no lag
+This is the backend code in order to create a http server in the raspberry pi inorder to send data to the frontend Frontend fetches the data using http request facilating realtime communication with no lag, between frontend and backend

 Backend Enpoint --
 - /spiral/similarity ---> to fetch the similarity txt from the raspberry pi3